PiSupply/JustBoom/README.md

 Vol-    0xEA
 Vol+    0xE9
 ```
-The mouse mode is activated by pressing the button in between Vol- and Vol+.
+The mouse mode is activated by pressing the button in between `Vol-` and `Vol+`.
 The pointer is controlled by the built in gyroscope.

 ## ALSA file for Surround Systems
-JustBoomDigi.conf enables passthrough DTS for surround systems.
-The file needs to be saved under /usr/share/alsa/cards
+`JustBoomDigi.conf` enables passthrough DTS for surround systems.
+The file needs to be saved under `/usr/share/alsa/cards`

 ## Chips, I2C and Pinout
 The pinout for the boards can be found on the [JustBoom website](https://www.justboom.co/technical-guides/boards-pinout/) or on [Pinout.xyz](https://pinout.xyz/boards#manufacturer=JustBoom)